narrenorg/narrenschiff/docs/narrenschiff/examples/moodle.rst

 Verify
 ------

-You can verify that Moodle is deployed by accessing it through your browser:
+You can verify that Moodle is deployed by accessing it through your web browser:

 .. code-block:: sh